All Israel

 (Photo: Shutterstock)

 As if in lockstep with the global rise in antisemitism, Wikipedia’s anti-Israel slant has been worsening during Israel's more than year-long multi-front war.
-The distortion of truth has become so extreme that even AI tools flagged up an article on Zionism as biased, according to a report in YNet.
+The distortion of truth has become so extreme that even AI tools flagged up an article on Zionism as biased, according to a report in Ynet News.

-“History is being rewritten,” complained user Liv Lovisa, as the entry has been changed dramatically from the more nuanced and balanced wording from before October 7, 2023.
+“History is being rewritten,” complained user Liv Lovisa, as the entry had been changed dramatically from the more nuanced and balanced wording from before Oct.
+7, 2023.

 Zionism is now defined as a colonial enterprise, which is not possible since before the reestablishment of Israel there was no state from which to colonize any other.

-Respected history scholar, Prof. Eric Méchoulanand pointed out: “You can’t colonize without a metropolis!
+Respected history scholar, Prof. Eric Méchoulan pointed out: “You can’t colonize without a metropolis!
 There is no Jewish state from where to send colonists.”

-Other scholars of history Middle Eastern studies, including, Dr. Kobby Barda, and Dr. Adi Schwartz have also echoed their concerns.
+Other scholars of history Middle Eastern studies, including, Dr. Kobby Barda and Dr. Adi Schwartz, have echoed their concerns.

-College professors often warn their students not to use Wikipedia as a source when laying out expectations for academic research papers, and for good reason.
+College professors often warn their students not to use Wikipedia as a source when laying out expectations for academic research papers.
 The crowd-sourced information site has suffered from credibility issues from its inception, despite efforts to maintain neutrality and reliability.

 However, Wikipedia has become the world’s go-to source of information, typically appearing at the top of any Google search.
-Those looking for quick answers and information will regularly rely on the internet’s best known encyclopedia despite its problems.
+Those looking for quick answers and information will regularly rely on the internet’s best-known encyclopedia, despite its issues.
 We’ve all done it.

 From its beginnings in January 2001, Wikipedia has become a behemoth, growing into the world’s largest reference website with over a billion visitors each month.
 The website boasts more than 63 million articles in over 300 languages, almost seven million of which are in English.

-The twisted version of history offered to those wanting to learn about Zionism has led to considerable outrage, with the ADL posting on X: “Unfortunately, our concerns about antisemitism, bias, & misinformation on Wikipedia were well founded.
+The twisted version of history offered to those wanting to learn about Zionism has led to considerable outrage, with the Anti-Defamantion League (ADL) posting on X: “Unfortunately, our concerns about antisemitism, bias, & misinformation on Wikipedia were well founded.
 Their new definition of Zionism is historically inaccurate, derogatory & erases or misconstrues the experiences of millions of Jews, including Ashkenazi, Mizrahi, Sephardic, African and others.”

 The ADL describes itself as the world’s leading anti-hate organization, established “to stop the defamation of the Jewish people and to secure justice and fair treatment to all.”